mkings-220920/Cornish-Jackdaws/Code/Treatment class assignment/README.md

 - FeedExp_pairs100419.csv contains the relevant life-history information for all known individuals (i.e. jackdaws that were ringed or identified as a nest-box owner).
+- is the code used to randomly assign individuals to treatment classes.